msalemor/sk-rag-pattern/README.md

 ### Features

-This is a straightforward implementation of a Semantic Kernel RAG pattern for multiple collections, utilizing a C# minimal API.
-The implementation is based on the Semantic Kernel (SK) framework, where memories are implemented through an interface.
-This design allows for the interchangeability of memories with various connectors like Azure Search, PostgreSQL, DuckDB, Volatile Memory (RAM DB), and more.
-Additionally, each collection can represent different entities such as customers, business units, or areas.
+This repo includes a multi-collection RAG pattern implementation using C# minimal API and Semantic Kernel (SK).
+Through interfaces and configuration, SK supports different databases connectors like Azure Search, PostgreSQL, Duck DB, volatile memory (RAM DB), and others.
+As this implementation is multi-collection, each collection could represent different entities such as customers, business units, or areas.

+There are areas of concern that need to be taken into consideration in RAG patterns such as:

+- Ingestion
+  -	Managing the sources (text, PDFs, images, etc.).
+  -	Extracting the text from the sources.
+  -	Maybe keeping track of the source locations (to quote references).
+- Text Chunking or smart chunking
+  -	Chunking large text sources into smaller pieces.
+- Embedding and vector DB storage
+  - Embedding the text chunks (basically convert the text to a numerical vector representation)
+  - Saving the chunks in a vector DB.
+In SK, this is called a memory.
+- Working with Token Limits
+  -	Token limitations in the LLM and embedding models.
+- Processing Prompt and completions
+  -	Turning the query into an embedding
+  -	Comparing the query embedding against the vector DB embeddings returning the relevance scores.
+  -	Using the text in the top relevant results to augment the prompt.
+  -	Sending the prompt for completion with the original query and the augmented context.

 ### Payload Models